CityofSantaMonica/SODA.NET/README.md

 client.Upsert(payload, "1234-wxyz");
 ```

-**SodaDSMAPIClient** is used for performing Dataset Management API requests
+**SodaClient** cam also be used for performing Dataset Management API requests

 For more details on when to use SODA vs the Socrata Data Management API, see the [Data Management API documentation](https://socratapublishing.docs.apiary.io/#)

+Creating datasets:
 ```c#
 using System;
 using SODA;